RaanGi/TORCS-fuzzy-robot/README.md

 ## Installation

 First of all, you need to download and install TORCS, and also download and build Fuzzylite source code.
+This project use fuzzylite version 6.0.

 Then, go to drivers folder.